GXTX/YACardEmu/readme.md

 You must have a USB to RS232 (or a physical serial port) connected to your machine.
 Configuration is made via both a `config.ini` file & via a web portal / API.
 To access the web portal point your browser to `http://YOURIPHERE:8080/`, this web page is where you'll choose your card and insert your card.

 Editing `config.ini` to point to where you want your cards stored is required.

 Ubuntu

-The program *must* be ran as root.

 ```
 cp ../config.ini.sample config.ini
-sudo ./YACardEmu
+./YACardEmu
 ```

 Windows